aulb/notes/array/README.md

 # Trapping Rain Water
 The classic left right array lookups.
 Brute force: For every num (except first and last), keep moving to the right until it finds an element thats equal or bigger than.
 Every num passed is smaller (calculate the water trapped)

+# Sliding Window Maximum
+Keep a deque (popleft and appendleft O(1) arrays).
+The value of the zeroeth element is the index of the current max number.
+When appending to the deque, sweep from end and pop everything that isn't bigger than itself.
+The reason this is still linear runtime is because all the element is queued and dequeued at least once.